mccartnm/hivemind/README.md

 ----------
 The paradigm for service/subscription processes is not new.
 I just wanted to create a tiny yet mighty package that could handle some of the cruft when prototyping your next network.

-There are three layers within `robx`.
+There are three layers within `hivemind`.

 ```
             [ Data Layer ] <-- Eventually